AI for Law Firms and Legal Departments

 Contract review and clause extraction

-NLP pipeline that reads contracts and extracts key clauses by type: limitation of liability, indemnity, IP ownership, termination rights, governing law, confidentiality, payment terms, and warranty scope.
-Extracted clauses compared against your standard positions to flag deviations for attorney attention.
-Output is a structured review memo with flagged issues and conforming provisions noted.
-For high-volume review, data rooms, supplier renewal programmes, or lease portfolios, reduces per-contract review time from hours to minutes with attorney judgment applied to identified issues rather than first-pass reading.
+An NLP pipeline reads contracts and extracts key clauses by type, limitation of liability, indemnity, IP ownership, termination, governing law, confidentiality, payment terms, and warranty scope, then compares each against your standard positions to flag deviations.
+For high-volume review, data rooms, supplier renewals, or lease portfolios, per-contract review drops from hours to minutes with attorney judgment applied to flagged issues rather than first-pass reading.

 Legal document drafting

-Document drafting assistant grounded in your firm's template library and precedent documents.
-The attorney specifies the document type, party details, key commercial terms, and jurisdiction requirements.
-The system generates a first draft by populating your templates with the specified parameters and flagging provisions that require specific instruction.
-Covers NDAs, commercial agreements, employment contracts, board resolutions, and other high-volume document types your practice produces repeatedly.
-Reduces drafting time on standard documents without replacing attorney review and approval of the final document.
+A drafting assistant grounded in your firm's template library and precedent documents.
+The attorney specifies document type, parties, key terms, and jurisdiction; the system generates a first draft and flags provisions that need specific instruction, covering NDAs, commercial agreements, employment contracts, and board resolutions your practice produces repeatedly.

 Legal research automation

-Retrieval-augmented generation research system connected to your legal database subscriptions (Westlaw, LexisNexis, or equivalent) and your firm's own matter history.
-Accepts natural language research queries and returns a structured memo grounded in retrieved cases, statutes, and secondary sources, each proposition linked to the source document.
-Produces citable research output rather than the general answers a standard LLM produces.
-Custom corpus builds for in-house departments focused on specific regulatory domains.
+Accepts natural language research queries and returns a structured memo grounded in retrieved cases, statutes, and secondary sources, each proposition linked to its source document.
+Built on retrieval-augmented generation (RAG) and connected to Westlaw, LexisNexis, or your other database subscriptions and your firm's own matter history, it produces citable research output rather than the general answers a standard LLM gives.

 Due diligence document analysis

-Due diligence analysis pipeline for M&A and financing data rooms.
-Reads and extracts from material contracts, employment agreements, IP assignments, regulatory licences, litigation schedules, and property title documents.
-Produces a structured due diligence report with issues flagged against a risk matrix you define.
-For data rooms of several hundred to several thousand documents, reduces the time from document receipt to issues summary from weeks to hours.
-Associate time directed at reviewing and acting on flagged issues rather than first-pass reading of every document.
+Reads and extracts from material contracts, employment agreements, IP assignments, regulatory licences, litigation schedules, and property title documents in M&A and financing data rooms.
+Produces a structured report with issues flagged against a risk matrix you define, compressing hundreds to thousands of documents from weeks of review to hours.

 Deposition and transcript analysis